VinceNolan999/ms1-nicola/README.md

 #### Navbar and footer

-- Both have same sytling and colors for consitancy.
+- Both have same styling and colors for consistency.
 This is reflected across all pages of the website.

 - Navbar located at top with 'Brand' to the left and a responsive menu on the right.
-For Mobile and tablet this is an expanding 'Hamburger' menue opening below the icon to reveal the three pages (Home, Gallery and Contact).
+For Mobile and tablet this is an expanding 'Hamburger' menu opening below the icon to reveal the three pages (Home, Gallery and Contact).
   On desktop the 'hamburger'  is replaced wth links for the 3 pages.

 - Footer is located at the bottom and contains Social media links.